ei9h7/shopSenseAI/DEPLOYMENT_ALTERNATIVES.md

    - Save

 3. **Test with a message to your OpenPhone number**

+## Features of TorqueSheetGPT

+- **Graceful AI Fallback**: When OpenAI credits run out, uses intelligent fallback responses
+- **Emergency Detection**: Automatically detects and prioritizes urgent messages
+- **Do Not Disturb Mode**: Toggle automatic responses on/off
+- **Comprehensive Logging**: Detailed logs for debugging and monitoring

 Choose the deployment method that works best for you.
 Railway is recommended for its simplicity and Node.js optimization.